 - I will host volunteers occasionally and just for 1 or - maximum - 2 weeks.
 That is mostly because of the short peaks in the amount of work that I have.

-- If you apply, please tell me why you would like to stay and work here.
-A standard email will get a standard reply.
+- If you apply, please show me that you have read my profile and tell me why you would like to stay and work here.

 I live in a very beautiful region, perfect for nature lovers.
 You can see the Picos de Europa from my house (the picture is taken from the garden).
 Some suggestions to see and do: